LightSys/DistKeySim/README.md

 This stores all of the results from various simulations, organized by when they ran.
 Each time the GUI is closed and re-run it resents its count and starts overriding the folders again, starting from 0 and counting up.

+## Testing

+The majority of simulation and testing has been done on LightSys servers and on an M1 MacBook Air by GitHub user twestley.
+To assure that testing is reproducible and since the repo resides on GitHub, we've decided to build and test with GitHub Actions.
+The tests currently running on GitHub Actions are as follows.

+- Test repeatability via the run-repeatable target in the Makefile

 ## Future Improvements

 ### Overview